-The orange lead is only used in ZRA mode and Stack Mode where it senses the counter electrode potential (see following section).
+The orange lead is only used in ZRA mode and Stack Mode.
 Automatic switching to ZRA mode is possible if this lead is connected to the counter electrode.
 If you will not be using ZRA or Stack mode, this lead can be left open or connected to the Counter electrode.

 The black pin jack is connected on the Reference 3000 end to Floating Ground.
 This is the circuitry ground for the analog circuits in the Reference 3000.
-In most cases, this terminal should be left disconnected at the cell end.
-When you do so, take care that its metal contact does not touch any of the other cell connections.
+In most cases, leave this terminal disconnected at the cell end.
+When you do, take care that its metal contact does not touch any of the other cell connections.